jeffThompson/DesigningWithData/Week03_TimeSeries-ClimateChange/Part1-ResearchAndFindingData.md

 ### Find data to work with
-Most data vis projects start with finding data.
+Most data vis projects start with finding data and this will be your main work this week.
 Sometimes this can be a hunt for elusive data buried deep on a website or even creating your own datasets when they don't yet exist!
 But data for climate change will be quite the opposite: a deluge of data to choose from.

+Start by identifying the broad areas of climate change.
+These might include but are definitely not limited to:

+* Historical temperature recordings
+* Change in average high temperatures
+* Record temperatures
+* Sea level rise
+* Ocean temperatures
+* Ice melt/glacial retreat
+* Extreme weather events
+* Impact on poor and minority communities
+* Increased droughts, heat waves, and hurricanes
+* Causes of global warming (greenhouse gases, fossil fuels, deforestation, fertilizer use, etc)

-Start by thinking about the broad areas of climate change and pick one that's interesting to you.
-You can use some of the sites listed in the `Data Sources` section in the main assignment or use the #1 data visualization tool: Google!
+Pick one (or the intersection of more than one) that's interesting to you.
+You can use some of the sites listed in the `Data Sources` section in the main assignment or use the number one data visualization tool: Google!
 (Second would probably be Wikipedia.)
 Finding the right data can be time-consuming but you can also find interesting things you weren't looking for, so dig deep and wide.

 A few requirements for your data:
 * Be time-based
-* In comma-separated values (`csv`) or spreadsheet format (`xlsx`, Google Sheets, etc)
+* In comma-separated values (`csv`) or spreadsheet format (`xlsx`, Google Sheets, etc) – other formats like `json` won't work for this project without complex conversion

 If your dataset is huge or has extra stuff you don't need, we can trim that later.
 When you find something interesting, be sure to add it to the notes file in your project folder.

-When you've found at least one source you're excited about, write up a paragraph that includes:
+When you've found at least one source you're excited about, write up 1–2 paragraphs that includes:

 * What does the data record?
 * Who created this dataset?
-* Who published it?
-(If different than the creator of the data)
+* Who published it (if different than the creator of the data)?
 * URL to the data
 * Why this intrigues you
 * A guess as to what this data might show or stories you think it might tell when visualized (make an educated guess – it's ok if this turns out to be wrong!)